Study Support Services

 DSA Rates Currently, NO VAT is charged:

-SpLD Study Skills: £59 per hour
+SpLD Study Skills: £62 per hour (In-person & Remote Video Call)

-ASD Study Skills: £59 per hour
+ASD Study Skills: £62 per hour (In-person & Remote Video Call)

-ASC Mentor: £59 per hour
+ASC Mentor: £62 per hour (In-person & Remote Video Call)

-Specialist Mentor: £59 per hour
+Specialist Mentor: £62 per hour (In-person & Remote Video Call)

 • SpLD Study Skills is one to one support, which addresses issues students may have in recalling information, range of memory, reading or retaining information, and organisational attention and numeracy difficulties.
 The aim of the study skills support is to develop students’ academic study skills and independent learning.
 It is tailored to suit the individual needs of the student within the HE context.